Tall Blue Starry is about falling in love.

 Now, I only take on a handful of storytelling clients a year, and the rest of the time, I get to spend my days up to my ears in flowers, with bits of leaf in my hair.

-Tall Blue Starry runs out of my small studio in our little home on the Tipperary/Waterford border, where I live with my fiancé Rodger and our big silly rescue German Shepherd, Hobo.
+Tall Blue Starry runs out of my small studio in our little home on the Tipperary/Waterford border, where I live with my new husband Rodger and our big silly rescue German Shepherd, Hobo.

 About our flowers

 Tall Blue Starry now sends ethereal dried wedding flowers and gifts around the world.
 I source all my materials from ethical, sustainable suppliers.
-I source as close to home as I can, growing a handful of blooms myself and foraging from hedgerows for interesting twigs and textures.
+I look for flowers as close to home as I can, growing and drying a handful of blooms myself and foraging from hedgerows for interesting twigs and textures.
 Then, I turn to nearby growers, expanding out to Europe for larger quantities and availability all year round.
 Some of the rarest flowers I use come all the way from Japan: precious preserved blossoms that bring an extra wisp of whimsy to the work.